nicksu100/puppet-openvpn/README.md

 This server setup can either use OpenVPN to provide routing or a third party software like OpenBGP.

 ### Configure a server using OpenVPN routing for 3 clients.
-This example has 3 clients are donald, daffy and mickey.
+This example has 3 clients donald, daffy and mickey.
 Donald will publish the route 10.0.10.0/24, daffy will publish the route 10.0.20.0/24 and mickey will just be a client.

 Add the following to your vpn servers manifest.